cairo-book/cairo-book/src/ch16-05-02-randomness.md

 # Randomness

-Since most well-know blockchains are public ledgers and fundamentally deterministic, generating truly unpredictatable randomness on-chain presents a challenge.
-This randomness is crucial for fair outcomes in gaming, lotteries, and the unique generation of NFTs.
+Since most well-know blockchains are fundamentally deterministic and public ledgers, generating truly unpredictatable randomness on-chain presents a challenge.
+This randomness is crucial for fair outcomes in gaming, lotteries, and unique generation of NFTs.
 To address this, verifiable random functions (VRFs) provided by oracles offers a solution.
 VRFs guarantee that the randomness can't be predicted or tampered with, ensuring trust and transparency in these applications.

 ## Overview on VRFs

 Pseudo-random but secure: VRFs use a secret key and a nonce (a unique input) to generate an output that appears random.
 While technically 'pseudo-random', it's practically impossible for another party to predict the outcome without knowing the secret key.

-Verifiable output: VRFs produce not only the random number but also a cryptographic proof that anyone can use to independently verify that the result was generated correctly according to the function's parameters.
+Verifiable output: VRFs produce not only the random number but also a proof that anyone can use to independently verify that the result was generated correctly according to the function's parameters.

 [Pragma](https://www.pragma.build/), an oracle on Starknet provides a solution for generating random numbers using VRFs.